the-mikedavis/lru_bench/README.md

 A benchmark comparison of some LRU cache approaches in Erlang

-The caches are implemented in `src/` and a benchmarking script in `bench.exs` runs the Benchee benchmarks.
+The caches are implemented in `src/`.

 ### Results